xavierfoucrier/instacam/DOCUMENTATION.md

 ## Options
 ### Getting property
 The class options are stored in the `options` attribute and can be **retrieved easily**.
-If you want to get the current level of the saturation css filter, you can do the following:
+If you want to get the current level of the saturation CSS filter, you can do the following:

 ```js
 let saturation = camera.saturation; // pretends that `camera` is the instance of the Instacam class
 ```

 ### Setting property
 The class options can be **setted easily**.
-If you want to set the current level of the brightness css filter, you can do the following:
+If you want to set the current level of the brightness CSS filter, you can do the following:

 ```js
 camera.brightness = 5; // pretends that `camera` is the instance of the Instacam class